 Culture.
 Tradition.
 History.
 For Chef Forrest Parker, these are the go-to ingredients essential for memorable Southern dining and abundant living.
 You can literally taste this trinity in the dishes served up throughout Charleston, where Parker leads culinary tours.

-"As a chef, I draw heavily from a culturally rich Lowcountry history," said Parker, who is the Executive Chef at the Drawing Room, the restaurant in The Vendue, a boutique hotel in Charleston.
+"As a chef, I draw heavily from a culturally rich Lowcountry history," said Parker, formerly the Executive Chef at Revival, the restaurant in The Vendue, a boutique hotel in Charleston.
 "Our dishes reflect the taste of time and place."

 Representing the culinary aesthetic of South Carolina is a perfect fit for Parker.
 A native of Anderson, Parker attended College of Charleston never suspecting it would indirectly lead to a career in the kitchen.
 To earn spending money, he studied vigorously to become a licensed tour guide and worked a hodgepodge of cooking jobs.
 When he heard iconic James Beard Chef Louis Osteen was opening a new restaurant, Parker correctly sensed it was a once in a lifetime opportunity.